Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 What network bandwidth does Denvr Dataworks offer?

-what happens if we start another chat with our YARA model and ask it ths same question?
+What happens if we start another chat with our YARA model and ask it this same question?

 As we can see, the response from the YARA model utilizes specific values from our documentation.
-For example, it correctly identifies the different network speeds like inter-cluster communication, InfiniBand, and shared Interenet access by region.
-The values are also clearly pulled from our provided docs.
-However, as this is a generative model, there are still some issues.
-For example, it would be more helpful if it differentiate the network speeds offered in each region (e.g, MSC1 vs HOU1)
+For example, it correctly identifies the different network speeds like inter-cluster communication, InfiniBand, and shared Internet access by region.
+The values are also clearly pulled from the documents we provided.
+However, there are still some issues as this is a generative model.
+For example, it would be more helpful if it differentiated the network speeds offered in each region (e.g., MSC1 vs HOU1)

-Just to make sure that wasn't a fluke, what if we ask the YARA model a question about Denvr's instance types?
+To ensure that wasn't a fluke, what if we ask the YARA model about Denvr's instance types?

 What instance types does Denvr Dataworks offer?

-Again, we get accurate responses, though a bit more detail on which region each instance type is offered in might be helpful.
+Again, we get accurate responses, though more detail on which region each instance type is offered in might be helpful.

 Feel free to play around with different prompts and settings to see how it changes the output.